-Investing in the future is a complicated process and a Canada Mortgage Investment Corporation is something to consider.
+Investing in the future is a complicated process and a Canadian based Mortgage Investment Corporation is something to consider.
 Looking down the road ten, twenty or fifty years is both daunting and unfathomable to many.
 There is no way to know when an adverse event will put your investment returns at risk.
 Moreover, with numerous adverse financial events seared in our collective memory, this challenge is often top of mind for investors.

 Especially those thinking seriously about retirement.

 Is there a secret to investing for the future?
 Is there a way to diversify without losing your gains to volatility and irrational markets?